Jump to Navigation

 If you have been charged with a federal crime or placed under investigation by a federal law enforcement agency, it is vital that you retain a defense attorney who is familiar with the federal criminal justice system and is prepared to protect your rights within that system.

-I am Sylvia A. Cavazos, a San Antonio federal criminal lawyer.
-I have been practicing criminal law in Texas since 1997, and I have handled a substantial number of federal cases since being admitted to practice before U.S. District Court for the Western District of Texas in 2008.
+Sylvia A. Cavazos has been practicing criminal law in Texas since 1997 and has handled a substantial number of federal cases since being admitted to practice before the U.S. District Court for the Western District of Texas in 2008.
+You can rely on her experience and trial skills.

-Representing Clients at Each Stage of the Criminal Justice Process
+Representing Clients at Each Stage of the Federal Criminal Justice Process

-In defending you against federal charges, your lawyer needs to be prepared to take every opportunity to weaken the prosecution's case against you.
-If you retain me to represent you, I will diligently protect your rights at each stage in the process, which may include:
+In defending you against federal charges, your lawyer needs to be prepared to take every opportunity to weaken the prosecution’s case against you.
+If you retain Ms. Cavazos to represent you, she will diligently protect your rights at each stage in the process, which may include:

 • Preliminary hearing: At this hearing, the government presents its evidence and the court decides whether there is probable cause for you to be prosecuted for a crime.